CSCfi/csc-user-guide/docs/computing/overview.md

 ## Projects and quotas

-Workig in Puhti is based on projects.
+Working in Puhti is based on projects.
 The computing and storage resources are allocated to projects and when you start a batch job, you must always define the project that the job belongs to.

 Projects are managed with [MyCSC portal](https://my.csc.fi), were you can add services, resources and users to your CSC projects.